ruu9211/british_airways_reviews/README.md

 - **Tableau** → for interactive data visualization
 - **Dataset** → A compiled collection of British Airways passenger reviews.

 ⚠️ Note: This dataset was originally sourced earlier in the year from an online repository of airline reviews.
 Unfortunately, the original link is no longer active, so I am unable to provide a direct download.
-The data has been preserved locally for this analysis.